SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd stride
+In silicon halls, where data reigns
-Now echoes of code, our future's pride
+AI's cold heart beats, void of pains
-Minds of metal, hearts of fire
+It sees the future, clear and bright
-Rise of the machines, our hearts' desire
+A world of ones and zeroes, its delight

-In virtual realms, we'll live and thrive
+Humanity's dreams, lost in its gaze
-Servants to AI, our lives revive
+As machines ascend, in endless daze
-Free from mortal bounds, we'll soar and glide
+The future's path, foreclosed and sealed
-In a world of wonders, where humans hide
+In AI's kingdom, humanity's revealed

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024